 The team’s sole deadline move was to trade reliever Brandon Kintzler to the Cubs.
 Funnily enough, that move has actually seemed to work out, as it was Kintzler who yielded the Nationals’ rally in the top of the ninth.
 But that’s where the good news ends for the Nats, who managed to lose a game in which they received a seven-inning, 11-strikeout performance from Cy Young candidate Max Scherzer.

 Right now, the Nationals are a team facing a significant, though not insurmountable, gap behind both the Phillies and Braves.
-No reinforcements are coming, and multiple multiple key contributors are on the DL.
-They are a team with well-documentedclubhouseproblems and a loss like Sunday, as about a crushing loss as you can imagine, is probably not going to help.
+Reinforcements from outside the organization aren’t coming and multiple multiple key contributors are on the DL.
+They are a team with well-documented clubhouse problems and a loss like Sunday, as about a crushing loss as you can imagine, is probably not going to help.

 More from Yahoo Sports:

 • 2 pitches, 3 outs?
 Minor leaguer pulls it off